Love Live! School Idol Festival: Love Live! School Idol Festival All Stars

 In August 2020, a character that appeared within the game's story, Shioriko Mifune, was added to the game as a playable character and Nijigasaki High School Idol Club as an official member.
 She received a solo song, a 3D model, and cards obtainable within the games scouting boxes.
 More new members, Lanzhu Zhong and Mia Taylor, were added as playable characters in September 2021.

-On December 23, 2021, in a news release in-game, it was announced that the development and operational rights of School Idol Festival All Stars will be moved from KLab Inc. to MyNet Games Inc., while Bushiroad will manage its publishing rights of the game, effective January 6, 2022.
+On December 23, 2021, in a news release in-game, it was announced that the development and operational rights of School Idol Festival All Stars would be moved from KLab Inc. to MyNet Games Inc., while Bushiroad would manage its publishing rights of the game, effective January 6, 2022.

-Live Show system
+Live show system

-Instead of focusing on its "rhythm game" system, the game uses an "RPG-like system" where it requires the player to carefully build their teams with strategy and train their idols in order to be able to successfully clear a live, as all tapped notes will drain the Stamina bar, even when tapped perfectly.
-The 9 tap note icons that represent the 9 members of an idol group have been reduced to two, and the player is able to tap anywhere on the screen to register a tap.
-During a Live Show, the participating member(s) are depicted as full-3D models with dance choreography on screen.
+Instead of focusing on its "rhythm game" system, the game used an "RPG-like system" where it required the player to carefully build their teams with strategy and train their idols in order to be able to successfully clear a live, as all tapped notes would drain the stamina bar, even when tapped perfectly.
+The 9 tap note icons that represented the 9 members of an idol group were reduced to two, and the player was able to tap anywhere on the screen to register a tap.
+During a live show, the participating member(s) were depicted as full-3D models with dance choreography on screen.

-In addition to the original members' elements (Smile, Pure, Cool), 3 new elements have been added: Active, Natural, and Elegant.
-Besides elements, the members are also divided by 4 different attributes: Voltage (Vo), Special Skill (Sp), Guard (Gd), and Skill (Sk).
-During the lives, 9 members are divided into 3 "Strategy" units.
-Strategy units can have different positive and negative effects depending on the members' attributes in the Strategy, such as increased tap score, reduced stamina damage, or more frequent skill activation, as well shortened Strategy switch time.
-Only one of the Strategies is active at a time, but the player may switch to a different Strategy to take advantage of different members' skills and effects and to clear "Appeal Chances" that appear during a live.
+In addition to the original members' elements (Smile, Pure, Cool), 3 new elements was added: Active, Natural, and Elegant.
+Besides elements, the members were also divided by 4 different attributes: Voltage (Vo), Special Skill (Sp), Guard (Gd), and Skill (Sk).
+During the lives, 9 members were divided into 3 "strategy" units.
+Strategy units could have different positive and negative effects depending on the members' attributes in the strategy, such as increased tap score, reduced stamina damage, or more frequent skill activation, as well shortened strategy switch time.
+Only one of the strategies was active at a time, but the player could switch to a different strategy to take advantage of different members' skills and effects and to clear "Appeal Chances" that appeared during a live.

-The player can also put the Live Show in autoplay, where the notes will be tapped automatically, allows player to focus on controlling the Strategy units completely.
-However, all tapped note timings are "Great," which gains less total Voltage compared to manual play.
-Achieving S rank in a song difficulty allows player to use Skip Tickets, where player can clear the cleared song without having to actually play the same song's difficulty.
+The player could also put the live show in autoplay, where the notes would be tapped automatically, allowed player to focus on controlling the Strategy units completely.
+However, all tapped note timings were "Great," which gained less total voltage compared to manual play.
+Achieving S rank in a song difficulty allowed player to use Skip Tickets, where player could clear the cleared song without having to actually play the same song's difficulty.